Germany Country Commercial Guide

 Cell or mobile phones [“Handy”, in German] are commonly used.
 Germany and most of Europe use GSM networks, which some U.S. carriers also use.
 Most U.S. carriers have international travel packages that include texting, calling and data for better rates rather than roaming without a plan.

-Internet is widely accessible in Germany, WI-FI is available in most hotels, some public spaces, restaurants, cafes, etc.
+Internet is widely accessible in Germany, Wi-Fi is available in most hotels, some public spaces, restaurants, cafes, etc.

-Transportation
+Transportation and Accommodation

 Travel by plane, train, bus or car meets international standards, but prices exceed U.S. averages.
-The number of in-country flights has been picking up and the train stations that dot the country provide sufficient access to nearly all cities.
+The number of in-country flights has been picking up and the train stations around the country provide sufficient access to nearly all cities.
 Nevertheless, cars are a very popular means of transportation, and Germany’s famous highway system is extensive.

 Geographic distances are relatively short when compared to the United States, but as Germany is much more densely populated than its European neighbors, it may take a little longer to travel the same distance in Germany than it would take in France or Scandinavia.